DimiMikadze/orca-docs/README.md

 1. `git add -A && git commit -m "My message"` (replacing `My message` with a commit message, such as `Fix a typo in `) to stage and commit your changes
 2. `git push my-fork-name the-name-of-my-branch`
-3. Go to the [getorca.org](https://github.com/dimimikadze/getorca.org) repo and you should see recently pushed branches.
+3. Go to the [Orca Docs](https://github.com/dimimikadze/orca-docs) repo and you should see recently pushed branches.
 4. Follow GitHub's instructions.

 ## License